Progesterone can cause temporary breast swelling and fullness, but progesterone alone does not reliably lead to permanent breast enlargement.

 Key Takeaways: Does Progesterone Make Your Breasts Bigger?

-➤ Progesterone influences breast tissue growth during menstrual cycles.
+➤ Progesterone influences glandular breast tissue during menstrual cycles and pregnancy.

-➤ It can cause temporary breast swelling and tenderness.
+➤ It can cause temporary breast swelling, fullness, and tenderness.

-➤ Long-term breast size increase from progesterone is uncommon.
+➤ Long-term breast size increase from progesterone alone is unlikely.

-➤ Effects vary based on individual hormone levels and sensitivity.
+➤ Effects vary based on individual hormone levels, dosage, and sensitivity.

-➤ Consult a doctor before using progesterone for breast enhancement.
+➤ Consult a doctor before using progesterone for any non-prescribed purpose.

 Frequently Asked Questions